Diploma of Acupuncture

 Intensive Two-Year Acupuncture Diploma Program

 The Intensive Two-Year Acupuncture Diploma Program and the Three-Year Acupuncture Diploma Program share the same curriculum.
 The only difference is the structure of completion and timeline, in other words, this is a fast track program.
 Students of both the Two- and Three-Year Acupuncture Program share the same classroom and attend the same academic and practical classes through years one and two.

-- Students in the two-year Intensive program are required to finish all third year required clinical hours within two years, at the same time as completing classroom studies.
+- Students in the two-year intensive program are required to finish all third-year required clinical hours within two years while completing classroom studies at the same time.

 - Students enrolled in the Intensive Two-Year Acupuncture Diploma Program don't have a summer break.
-They also must commit to many evening and weekend clinics throughout their two- year studies, which will allow the students to complete the third-year clinical training in two years.
+They also must commit to many evening and weekend clinics throughout their two-year studies, which will allow the students to complete the third-year clinical training in two years.
 Students will be responsible for scheduling themselves for clinical practice in the CCATCM student clinic, community clinic, S-T/L-C Professional Clinics or other approved professional clinics.